- Preservation Home

 |

 G. Technological measures | Submissions of uncompiled source code must include the rights clearance for the Library to install and use the compiler to read and use the provided information.
-Files must contain no measures (such as digital rights management technologies or encryption) that control access to or prevent use of the digital work.) |
+Files must contain no measures (such as digital rights management [DRM] technologies or encryption) that control access to or prevent use of the digital work.) |

-A file containing digital rights management technologies or encryption which requires a stand-alone or proprietary platform is accompanied by a virtual or emulated version of the proprietary platform or a physical version of the platform.
-However, the file cannot include a connection to a remote server for DRM or encryption services. |
+A file containing digital rights management (DRM) technologies or encryption which requires a stand-alone or proprietary platform is accompanied by a virtual or emulated version of the proprietary platform or a physical version of the platform.
+DRM controls and encryption keys cannot contain a time limitation and a copy of encryption keys must also be included with the submission.
+DRM and encryption keys cannot require connection to a remote server for authentication. |